instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_few_shot/contrastive.md

     print(response.model_dump_json(indent=2))
     """
     {
-      "chain_of_thought": "To determine how many pages James writes in a year, we first need to understand his weekly writing pattern.
-James writes a 3-page letter to 2 different friends twice a week.
-This means he writes 3 pages * 2 friends = 6 pages per session.
-Since he does this twice a week, he writes 6 pages * 2 = 12 pages per week.
-There are 52 weeks in a year, so James writes 12 pages/week * 52 weeks/year = 624 pages/year.",
+      "chain_of_thought": "First, let's determine how many pages James writes per week.
+      He writes a 3-page letter to 2 different friends, so for one writing session, he writes 3 pages x 2 friends = 6 pages.
+He does this twice a week, so the total number of pages written per week is 6 pages/session x 2 sessions/week = 12 pages/week. \n\n Next, we need to find out how many weeks are in a year.
+There are 52 weeks in a year, so we multiply the number of pages James writes per week by the number of weeks in a year:

-      "answer": "624 pages/year"
+       12 pages/week x 52 weeks/year = 624 pages/year.\n\nTherefore, James writes 624 pages in a year.",
+      "correct_answer": "624"
     }
     """
 ```